gvwilson/sensibleadventures/cloudherd/new.md

 ## Chapter 3: Arguments and Pursuit

+They hardly said a word on the way back to Stale.
+One of the soldiers even fell asleep, snoring on one of his companions' shoulders.
+The others watched the mountains go by with only an occasional flicker of interest.

+With her hand on Big Blue's back, Noxy could feel how unhappy the cloud was.
+It wasn't just that he was carrying strangers, or that those strangers were bleeding and miserable.
+When clouds died, they just spread out into nothing.
+The thought that something could end but still be there---that it could go from being alive to being like a rock or a log---made the five canvas-wrapped bodies frightening in a way that storm winds and lightning couldn't match.

+*Sh, sh, sh,* Noxy mind-spoke soothingly, stroking the cloud as if he was an overgrown house cat.  *Home soon, then rest.*  At that moment, she wanted it just as much as the skittish cloud.

+Aft brought Pillow down in a clearing in front of the village's main gate.
+It hadn't been cut back since the previous autumn, but only a few ferns and flowers stuck up out of the rocky soil.
+The soldiers he had picked up slid off the cloud in ones and twos.
+Some managed to keep their feet under themselves, but others stumbled onto one knee or landed on their backsides.
+Under normal circumstances, the villagers would have made jokes or applauded particularly clumsy dismounts.
+There was no joking this time, though.
+Instead, people came forward to offer them men blankets and fleeces, or helped them stand and then stepped back, unsure what to do next.

+Indy didn't let the Stalers stand idle for long---she never did.
+"Get these ones up to the traders' hall," she ordered one group crisply.
+"And get a couple of pots of stew going---and some tea.
+You do drink tea, don't you?"
+She moved on without waiting for an answer.

+Sergeant Dorbu was there as well.
+He had traded his helmet for a knitted cap, black with a pair of yellow stripes to match those on his sleeves, but still wore his armor.
+He clapped one man on the shoulder, steadied a second leaning on a makeshift crutch, and bowed his head when a third told him who hadn't made it through the night.

+"Where's the tiger?"
+Rash asked, shading his eyes with his hand.

+"Up on the wall," Sensy said, pointing.

+Noxy shaded her own eyes.
+Kulbinder was sitting on his hindquarters high above the crowd with his boy Thokmay beside him.
+Suddenly the tiger raised his head and looked straight at them---straight at *her*.
+She shivered with more than just the cold.

+As the last soldier exchanged a salute with Sergeant Dorbu, Aft blew a long note on his signal horn.
+Pillow lifted off a moment later and turned toward the cloud pen.

+"Back up, you lot," Grappa Gas ordered.
+"I'm going to bring this one down."
+He gave the three teenagers a moment, then closed his eyes and ordered Big Blue down.

+They bumped once as they landed.
+"Whoops," Grappa Gas muttered, coloring slightly at the look Granna Fee gave him.
+"All right.
+What do you say we get this done and go find something warm to drink?"

+It took a few moments for the soldiers to slide the bodies they had brought down the cloud's flank into their waiting comrades' arms.
+When a couple of villagers offered to help, Sergeant Dorbu shook his head politely but firmly.
+"These are ours," he said firmly.
+"Though we'd be grateful if you could gather some wood for a pyre---we'd like to send them off tonight."

+And then suddenly it was over.
+Noxy found herself standing next to her friends, both feet on the ground, watching Grappa Gas and Granna Fee lift off to take Big Blue back to the cloud pen.
+A handful of Stalers were milling about, but the soldiers and everyone else was already back inside the walls.
+Even the tiger and his boy had disappeared off the wall.

+"Well," Noxy said awkwardly, not sure what to do next.
+"I guess I'll go see if my *amma* has any chores for me."

+"If she doesn't, you can do some of mine," Rash replied, as he had a hundred times before.
+He glanced at Sensy.
+"I guess we should to be useful too."

+"I guess," she said casually.
+"See you later."

+"You too."
+Whatever else Noxy might have said was cut off by a now-familiar twinge in the back of her head.
+A heartbeat later she head the staccato blatting of Aft's horn, the quick, angry pattern that meant 'back away and give me some room'.
+She caught her breath.
+She had *known* one of the clouds was upset even before she'd heard the horn---but how?

 Indy shook her head.
 "It will have to wait, daffodil," she said as her daughter opened her mouth to ask another question.
 "Right now I want you to go home and make some tea.
 Use the big pot, and all the